 The OPDN Patients Forum will provide a framework for empowering patients by increasing access to diabetes education, new research findings, and creating opportunities for meetings and workshops on specific topics.

-By establishing an active discussion forum, we aim to realise our 4 main strategic goals for 2016-19 to be:
+By establishing an active discussion forum, we aim to realise our 4 main strategic goals for 2019 to 2022 to be:

 - Goal 1: ACCESS TO HIGH QUALITY EVIDENCED BASED DIABETES CARE – To contribute to improvements in the NHS that enable patients, their carers and families to access quality diabetes care in all clinical settings